KeyScribe/.github/profile/README.md

 ### Known Bugs
 - SSL encryption of the websocket communication between the Raspberry Pi and the server is not working.
 Currently it is operating over an insecure channel.
 - Button presses on the keyboard may result in multiple messages sent to the server.
 This will be resolved in the future by debouncing the switches.
+- Connecting multiple clients/Raspberry Pi-s overwhelms the server causing it to not respond at some times.